 ACX successfully closes Convertible Note Series with TRIREC as Lead Investor

-SINGAPORE, December 28, 2022 /EINPresswire.com/ -- AirCarbon Exchange (ACX), the global exchange revolutionizing the Voluntary Carbon Market (VCM), is pleased to announce the successful close of its convertible note series with Singapore-based decarbonization investor, TRIREC, investing as the lead investor.
+ABU DHABI, UAE and LONDON and SINGAPORE, Dec.
+27, 2022 /PRNewswire/ -- AirCarbon Exchange (ACX), the global exchange revolutionizing the Voluntary Carbon Market (VCM), is pleased to announce the successful close of its convertible note series with Singapore-based decarbonization investor, TRIREC, investing as the lead investor.

 As Asia's earlier and leading early stage decarbonization venture capital investor – TRIREC brings to ACX valuable knowledge and experience in financial markets and climate technology from a global perspective.
 The substantial synergies across TRIREC's and ACX's respective businesses add to the value proposition for this successful investment.